tuda-parallel/FTIO/README.md

 1. DFT + outlier detection (Z-score, DB-Scan, Isolation forest, peak detection, or LOF)​
 2. Optionally: Autocorrelation + Peak detection (`-c` flag)
-3. If step 2. is performed, the results from both predictions aer merged automatically
+3. If step 2. is performed, the results from both predictions are merged automatically

 Several flags can be specified.
 The most relevant settings are: